Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. You could easily tell the difference.

 (Wappalyzer)

-If you browse the net using either the Firefox or Chrome browsers and would like to be able to know if the sites that you are visiting have been built using WordPress, then Wappalyzer is a useful add-on to add to your web browser.
+If you browse the net using either the Firefox or Chrome web browsers and want to be able to see if the sites that you are visiting are WP-driven, then Wappalyzer is a great extension to add to your web browser.

-Wappalyzer identifies what type of software is installed in the sites while you are browsing.
+Wappalyzer helps you identify what software is installed on the sites you are visiting.

 According to their website …